Tiara-Diba/CARUPAH-ML/README.md

 ### Chatbot
 Chatbot in Carupah Application named CarupAI.
 It is built with Natural Language Processing with the TensorFlow framework.
-We created our own dataset in JSON format.
+We created our own dataset in JSON format and saved it to Google Drive.
 #### 1. Setup the Data

 #### 3. Data Preprocessing